 This follows a complete guide of how to put subtitles to a video in 3 different ways on YouTube Studio.

-Choose the video you will add subtitles to > click ADD on the right.
+Choose the video you will add subtitles to > click ADD on the far right of the entry.

-2. Now, you've got two options to upload a subtitle file.
+Step 2.
+Now, you will go for Upload file and there are two options to upload a subtitle file.

-4. If your subtitle file uploaded has both text and timecode, YouTube will automatically organize your subtitle file according to the timecode you set.
+Step 3.
+If your subtitle file uploaded has both text and timecode, YouTube will organize your subtitle file according to the timecode you set.

-Furthermore, you can adjust the subtitle position on the timeline by dragging the handles on both side to ensure that subtitles synchronize with their corresponding spoken sound.
+Furthermore, you can adjust the subtitle positions and durations on the timeline to ensure that subtitles synchronize with their corresponding spoken sound.

 It is recommended to make a subtitle file (with timecode) like this:

 I hope you guys are having a great day